-There are three clergy staff in University-Church Relations who are available to students of all faith affiliations for pastoral services and spiritual encouragement.
-Religious Life provides a list of area houses of worship to encourage students to connect with local worship communities.
+There are two clergy staff persons in University-Church Relations who are available to students of all faith affiliations for pastoral care and spiritual encouragement.
+They work closely with our Muslim chaplain who meets these specific needs.
+They can also assist students finding area houses of worship to connect with local faith communities.
 For more information, visit okcu.edu/religiouslife.